-Have you considered building a new composite deck but wonder what the advantages and disadvantages maybe?
+Have you considered building a new composite decking but wonder what the advantages and disadvantages maybe?
 Read more and we will explore the pros and cons of composite decking products.

 Requires Minimal Maintenance

 Composite’s main advantage is that it’s low maintenance.
 This means composite doesn’t need to be constantly sanded, pressure washed, sealed, stained, or repaired.

 Composite is easily cleanable with just a hose and soap.
 It is recommended to use composite deck cleaner or dawn dish soap and a soft bristle brush with a hose.